 the problem arises…

-And, if you find only once someone laughing on you…It would be the last practice session.
+And, if you find only once someone laughing at you…It would be the last practice session.
 You lose self-confidence and then never try to practice.

-Do you know why a huge percentage of singers don’t have power in their voice?
-Because they don’t have a dedicated alone place for practice and hence can’t give 100% of their energy and focus to practising.
+Do you know why a huge percentage of singers don’t have power in their voices?
+Because they don’t have a dedicated alone place for practice and hence can’t give 100% of their energy and focus to practicing.

 However, with the course time, when you will develop your voice and confidence, you won’t care what others are thinking about you and then you can practice in normal places too.